 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to make PBJ on a stick
+Check out how to make PBJ on a stick with these simple step-by-step instructions:

 Make peanut butter and jelly sandwiches.
 Slice off the crusts and then cut into 4 squares.